 Luckily, we’ve seen a wave of technology and societal developments in the past few years that are finally enabling our dream to come true.
-And that’s the reason Niccolo and I eventually founded Pleo three years ago.
+And that’s the reason Niccolo and I eventually founded Pleo a few years ago.

-Below, I’ve outlined the top 7 trends that are the big enablers for the inevitable expense report extinction event:
+Below, I’ve outlined the top seven trends that are the big enablers for the inevitable extinction of expense reports:

-1. Technology advancements now make real-time company spending overview possible
+1. Advancements in technology make real-time company spending overview possible

 Wide acceptance of card payments (see more below) coupled with modern web technologies powered by fintech companies is finally enabling the long promised creation of real-time transaction overviews.
 Let’s compare the following two scenarios in connection to real-time spending: